adamrehn/ue4-docker/README.md

 You will be prompted for the Git credentials to be used when cloning the UE4 GitHub repository (this will be the GitHub username and password you normally use when cloning <https://github.com/EpicGames/UnrealEngine>.)
 The build process will then start automatically, displaying progress output from each of the `docker build` commands that are being run.

-Once the build process is complete, you will have five or six new Docker images on your system (where `RELEASE` is the release that you specified when invoking the build script):
+Once the build process is complete, you will have up to five new Docker images on your system (where `RELEASE` is the release that you specified when invoking the build script):

 - `adamrehn/ue4-build-prerequisites:latest` - this contains the build prerequisites common to all Engine versions and should be kept in order to speed up subsequent builds of additional Engine versions.
 - `adamrehn/ue4-source:RELEASE` - this contains the cloned source code for UE4.
 This image is separated from the `ue4-build` image to isolate the effects of changing environment variables related to git credentials, so that they don't interfere with the build cache for the subsequent steps.